-- Focus on water, feed, light intensity, air temperature and humidity during the first week. - ▶ Check chick behavior to enable better settings of the brooding conditions. - ▶ Implement an intermittent light program if possible. - Perform beak treatment properly and apply special management care immediately after treatment. - Measure and follow the cloacal temperature along with behavior to adjust temperature set point.
+- Focus on water, feed, light intensity, air temperature and humidity during the first week. - NEVER provide more space (feeder, drinker and stocking density) later than 3 weeks.
+The earlier the better. - Check chick behavior to enable better settings of the brooding conditions. - Implement an intermittent light program if possible. - Perform beak treatment properly and apply special management care immediately after treatment. - Measure and follow the cloacal temperature along with behavior to adjust temperature set point.